tudorboghitoiu-ui/detect_capillaries_and_arterioles/README.md

 1. Open the Z-stack in Fiji (**File > Import > Bio-Formats**).
 2. Open the macro in the script editor and click **Run**.
 3. On first run in a Fiji session, a folder picker will appear.
 Choose where QC outputs should be saved.
 This choice persists for the rest of the session.
-4. Wait 10–20 seconds.
-Progress is logged to the Log window with timestamps.
+4. Wait for processing to complete (typically a few tens of seconds; progress is logged to the Log window with timestamps).
 5. When the run completes, inspect:
    - The QC overlay image (saved to the chosen output directory and shown on screen).
    - The QC summary in the Log window.